ioccc-src/winner/2024/ferguson1/obfuscation.md

     1    char
     1    size_t

-    Ratio: 1.11 gotos per keyword
+    Ratio: 1.13 gotos per keyword
 ```

-1.11!
+1.13!
+Did you also notice that despite there being 32 `case` statements there
+are **0** `break`s?
+See the label `Z` for how that one works, although as you'll
+notice one event actually flows right into it only to move on to the next part
+of the code.
+Additionally there are many `goto`s and labels in the `switch()`s
+that don't belong there in normal code, or for that matter in any code.

-For comparison, here is the original version:
+Anyway for comparison, here is the original version's stats:

 ```
     116  goto